ouidhi/future_of_genres/Concepts.md

 🟣 Seasonal Part: (P, D, Q, s)
 - P (Seasonal AutoRegressive): How many seasonal lags (e.g., 12 months ago) should influence the current value?
 - D (Seasonal Differencing): How many times should we remove seasonal trends (like year-over-year patterns)?
+    - Differencing removes repeated seasonal structures.
+Let’s say you sell more cold drinks every summer.
+That’s not a       random trend — it’s seasonal.
+Seasonal differencing helps isolate this pattern so the model can learn it and            adjust its forecasts accordingly.
+Without it, you'd confuse a seasonal pattern with a long-term trend — which           would throw off your model.
 - Q (Seasonal Moving Average): How many past seasonal errors should be included?
 - s (Seasonal Period): The length of the seasonal cycle (e.g., 12 for yearly cycles in monthly data).